SimonNir/ca_abc/README.md

 ## Contributing

 Contributions are welcome\!
 Please open an issue or pull request on GitHub.
+Feel free to refer to the Known Issues and Future Directions section below for details.

 -----